matheus-bento/peek-link-bot.net/README.md

     export PeekLinkBot__Password="The bot's reddit account password"
-    export PeekLinkBot__ClientID="The client ID for your reddit application" export PeekLinkBot__Secret="The secret of your reddit application"
+    export PeekLinkBot__ClientID="The client ID for your reddit application" export PeekLinkBot__Secret="The secret of your reddit application" export PeekLinkBot__MessageCheckInterval="The interval in seconds you want between inbox checks"
 ```

 And then run the service with the following command: